 - The rules, known as Visa CE 3.0, create a higher standard of proof but provide clear outcomes and a liability shift.

-- Rather than producing one benchmark transaction to demonstrate a legitimate cardholder was behind an order, merchants must produce two from the last four months.
+- Rather than producing one benchmark transaction to demonstrate a legitimate cardholder was behind an order, merchants must produce two that are at least 120 days old, but no more than a year old.

 - If a merchant successfully produces the required orders with the required data elements and conditions, liability for the chargeback will shift to the issuer.